Information on the three major types of rattlesnakes in Louisiana is provided here in this post.

 Seizures, severe shock, and comas are all possible side effects of timber rattlesnake bites.

-Additionally, their venom can result in serious internal bleeding, tissue damage, and, if ignored for an extended period of time, blood infections and gangrene.
+Additionally, their venom can result in serious internal bleeding, tissue damage, and, if ignored for an extended period, blood infections and gangrene.

 While many different shades of timber rattlesnakes are frequently light gray, tan, or darker brown with pink overtones, they have a distinct Chevron-like pattern that extends from the tip of their tails down the length of their bodies.